Ponometia tortricina (Zeller, 1872)

 Photograph copyright: Merrill A. Peterson

-Ponometia tortricina is a very small (FW length 9 - 10 mm) olive-tinted yellow to brownish-gray moth with the markings limited to a black dot at the orbicular spot and dark markings at the trailing margin in lighter individuals that flies in arid steppe environments during the summer.
+Ponometia tortricina is a very small (FW length 9 - 10 mm) olive-tinted yellow to brownish-gray moth that flies in arid steppe environments during the summer.
+The markings on its wings are limited to a black dot at the orbicular spot and dark markings at the trailing margin in lighter individuals.
 The most common color is even olive gray, with a slightly powdery look due to a mixture of light and dark scales.
 The trailing margin, distal wing, and fringe are often slightly darker gray.
 Some specimens have a rectangular darker gray patch on the posterior half of the wing between the positions of the postmedial and subterminal lines.
 The minority of specimens in our area are lighter yellow or ochre.
 The hindwing is gray with a whitish fringe.
 The head and thorax match the forewing color.
 The male antenna is filiform.

 This species is widely distributed in dry grasslands and prairies throughout much of North America.
 In the Pacific Northwest, it is locally common but rather sporadic on open sagebrush steppe east of the Cascades.